Evaluating the wild Brauer group: Introduction

 \begin{remark} \begin{enumerate} \item By definition of the refined Swan conductor, with equality if $p\nmid n+1$.
 See Lemma~\ref{lem:dbna} for more details. \item In the case of $\H^1(K) = \H^1(K,\Q/\Z)$, where $K$ is the function field of $X$, Kato's filtration and the refined Swan conductor have been extensively studied in the literature, and are closely related to ramification theory (see Section~\ref{sec:comparisons}).
 We believe that Theorem~\ref{thm:main} is the first geometric characterisation of Kato's filtration on $\H^2(K) = \Br K$, with Theorem~\ref{thm:onelemma_intro} below giving a geometric description of the refined Swan conductor.
 The modified version of Kato's filtration featuring in Theorem~\ref{thm:main} does not seem to have appeared elsewhere, though it is analogous to the ``non-logarithmic'' version of Kato's filtration on $\H^1(K$) defined by Matsuda~\cite{Matsuda} in equal characteristic. \item The reason for considering points over finite extensions of $k$, instead of just over $k$ itself, is that the filtration obtained is better behaved.
-(A function that is non-constant on points over some field extension can be constant on the rational points, simply because there are ``too few'' points of $Y(\F)$: see~\cite[Remark~5.20] {bad} for an example.) \item A consequence of Theorem~\ref{thm:main} is that the evaluation filtration does not change if $Y$ is replaced by a non-empty open subset. \item In fact, our proof of Theorem~\ref{thm:main} shows that it remains true if we modify the definition of $\file_n \Br X$ by restricting to unramified finite extensions $k'/k$ instead of all finite extensions. \item The inclusion $\fil_n \Br X[p] \subset \file_n \Br X[p]$ is implicit in work of Uematsu~\cite{U}, at least in the case when $k$ contains a primitive $p$th root of unity. \item Yamazaki~\cite{Y} has proved a result very similar to Theorem~\ref{thm:main} in the case that $X$ is a smooth proper curve.
+(A function that is non-constant on points over some field extension can be constant on the rational points, simply because there are ``too few'' points of $Y(\F)$: see~\cite[Remark~5.20] {bad} for an example.) \item A consequence of Theorem~\ref{thm:main} is that the evaluation filtration does not change if $Y$ is replaced by a non-empty open subset. \item In fact, our proof of Theorem~\ref{thm:main} shows that it remains true if we modify the definition of $\file_n \Br X$ by restricting to unramified finite extensions $k'/k$ instead of all finite extensions, see Corollaries~\ref{cor:Evnr} and~\ref{cor:Evnr2}. \item The model $\X$ is not assumed to be proper.
+If $X$ has bad reduction, for example admitting a proper model whose special fibre has several components of multiplicity $1$, then the filtrations $\fil_n$ and $\file_n$ are defined separately for each component, by looking at the smooth model obtained by restricting to the smooth locus of that component.
+The relationship between the filtrations corresponding to different components is in general complicated.
+However, in Section~\ref{sec:blowups} we shall study the specific case in which one component arises from blowing up the model in a smooth point of another component, which will be a central ingredient of our proofs. \item The inclusion $\fil_n \Br X[p] \subset \file_n \Br X[p]$ is implicit in work of Uematsu~\cite{U}, at least in the case when $k$ contains a primitive $p$th root of unity. \item Yamazaki~\cite{Y} has proved a result very similar to Theorem~\ref{thm:main} in the case that $X$ is a smooth proper curve.
 In that case, one can extend the Brauer--Manin pairing to the Picard group $\Pic X$.
 Yamazaki defines a filtration on $\Pic X$ by considering the kernels of reduction modulo powers of $\pi$, and shows that the induced filtration on $\Br X$ coincides with Kato's filtration.
 (When $X$ is a curve, the group $\Omega^2_F$ is trivial, so our filtration in Theorem~\ref{thm:main} also coincides with Kato's, by definition of the refined Swan conductor.) \item Sato and Saito~\cite{SS} have shown that $\file_{-2} \Br X$ coincides with the image of $\Br\X$ in $\Br X$ when $\X$ is regular and proper over $\O_k$, but without the assumption of smoothness.
 (They also assume that $\X$ satisfies purity for the Brauer group, but this is now known to hold for all regular schemes~\cite{Kestutis}.)
 In Corollary~\ref{cor:brix}, we will show how our results give a new proof of this when $\X$ is smooth over $\O_k$. \end{enumerate} \end{remark}